 The table below summarises the payments drawn on the funds during the month of March 2020.
-Lists detailing the payments made are appended as Attachments 1 and 2 to Report CJ059-05/20.
+Lists detailing the payments made are appended as Attachments 1 and 2 to this Report.

-The vouchers for the month are appended as Attachment 3 to Report CJ059-05/20.
+The vouchers for the month are appended as Attachment 3 to this Report.